bulker-code/arb-finder/README.md

 # arb-finder

+Started after a $20 bet on the footy got me wondering whether the same game is ever priced differently across bookmakers

 Scans [The Odds API](https://the-odds-api.com/) for Australian sportsbook odds, finds arbitrage ("arb") opportunities across bookmakers on the h2h (moneyline) market, and logs every scanned result to a local file.